TAKE THE TIME TO READ ABOUT VACCINES BEFORE MAKING A DECISION ON VACCINATING YOUR PET –

 It is best to map out a plan (research) for your pet of the vaccines you are going to do, the IMMUNOLOGY titer testing and the vaccines you are not going to do and the drugs you do not want to use and a road map for your veterinarian and yourself to follow.

-This (below) is an example of a Wellness Plan or Wellness Map for your pet and review this with your veterinarian, so they clearly understand your position: Separate all vaccination shots so only one vaccine is given at once and do not bundle vaccine shots all in one visit, give space and time between vaccinations, if you choose to do vaccines.
+This (below) is an example of a Wellness Plan or Wellness Map for a pet and review this with your veterinarian, so they clearly understand your position: Separate all vaccination shots so only one vaccine is given at once and do not bundle vaccine shots all in one visit, give space and time between vaccinations, if you choose to do vaccines.

 Rabies – Initial puppy shots are required, and you can ask for immunology or titer test after that if your state will accept titer or immunology certificates or waiver letters, you can also move to a state that will accept titer, conditional health certificate or waiver letters from your vet if you are worried about over vaccinating your pet.
 Read and research and discuss with your veterinarian.